Bursaries – TUC Educational Trust

 Newbattle Road, Dalkeith, Midlothian EH22 3LL

 Registration and Records Unit, Northern College, Wentworth Castle, Stainborough, Barnsley, South Yorks S75 3ET

 South Bank, Surbiton, Surrey KT6 6DF

 Please send a copy of that form together with the bursary application form.
 Bursary applications will not be considered without confirmation from the relevant college.

-The Ruskin College MA in International Labour and Trade Union Studies
+The Ruskin College MA in Global Labour and Social Change